Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 “What we’ve seen happen in the last couple of years is that a lot of new marketplaces have sprung up online — more companies are turning their users into sellers, like Airbnb or Kickstarter.” — Patrick Collison

-With Connect Payouts, sellers can top up their Stripe account and pay out sellers in the same business day.
+With Connect Payouts, sellers can top up their Stripe account and issue payments within the same business day.
 Connect also creates a forum for new business models: in 2014, General Catalyst launched a new $10M fund with a sole mandate of investing in applications built on top of the Stripe Connect platform.

 Stripe also launched its Billing product in 2018 to cater to the rapidly growing subscription e-commerce market.
 The product offers an end-to-end billing and subscription management platform to compete with offerings like Zuora.
 Businesses can customize their billing approach, experiment with pricing models, and streamline the recurring billing process to reduce card declines and retain revenue.